Reidmen/LostTraderBot/README.md

 - Successful Algorithmic Trading, Michael L. Halls-Moore

-# EXTRAS
-- Currently participating in the IMC Challenge.
-This will delay the development of this bot.

 # Contribution
 - Currently working alone on the project, if someone wants to contibute, feel free to raise issues!
-- Long term is to make it operative.
+- Long term is to make it a long standing - fully operative project.
 I'm willing to risk a few hundreds (EUR)!

 Under MIT License